sfernana/FCCDIRAC/README.md

 So, as you understand, DIRAC works in client-server architecture.

-ILCDIRAC servers are running somewhere while users submit their job through a client which relay data to the servers.
+ILCDIRAC servers are running somewhere while users submit their jobs through a client which relay data to the servers.

 So, in order to submit jobs through ILCDIRAC, you need to get the ILCDIRAC client.